High energy consumption hurts the environment and your wallet. Here are suggestions to help you reduce energy consumption in your household.

 - Keep your cooling system well-tuned by a professional service person.

-- Set your air conditioner thermostat as high as you still feel reasonably comfortable.
+- Set your air-conditioner thermostat as high as you feel comfortable.

 - Keep out daytime sun with blinds or shades.

 - Dress appropriately for the warmer indoor temperatures.